This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Danielle Garrison, Keith Haynes, Sarah Harrison, Bridget Heddens, Vivian Kim Gina Medina, Emma Michaux, Alex Milewski, Peg Posnick, Jessica Riggs, Gwen Ritchie, Marla Shultz, Luciana da Silva, Alfred Smith, Briana Smith, Nancy Smith, Miah Yager

-Music composed by Kristen Demaree, Sean Connolly, Dudu Fuentes
+Music Composed by Kristen Demaree, Sean Connolly, Dudu Fuentes

 Edited by Michelle Bernier